4d/docs/docs/settings/client-server.md

 This drop-down box contains 3 network layer options to choose between: **legacy**, **ServerNet** and **QUIC** (only in project mode), which are used to handle communications between 4D Server and remote 4D machines (clients).
 -   **Legacy**: This former "legacy" network layer is still supported in order to ensure compatibility for databases created prior to v15.
 This network layer can also be enabled by programming using the [SET DATABASE PARAMETER](https://doc.4d.com/4Dv20/4D/20/SET-DATABASE-PARAMETER.301-6238084.fe.html) command.
--   **ServerNet** (by default): Available since 4D v15, ServerNet is a network layer used to handle communications between 4D Server and remote 4D machines (clients).
-It is based on a modern and robust API, easy to maintain and facilitates the implementation of the latest network technologies while providing a high level of performance and security.
+-   **ServerNet** (by default): Available since 4D v15, ServerNet is based on a modern and robust API, easy to maintain and facilitates the implementation of the latest network technologies while providing a high level of performance and security.
 For example, Preemptive 4D processes are available on remote machines only when ServerNet is enabled.
 -   **QUIC** (available only in project mode): Enables the QUIC network layer on the server.
 This network layer is available from 4D v20 in beta version.
 It is not recommended to use it in production, however it can be enabled in your client/server applications for evaluation purposes.

  	 **Notes**: